palmerusaf/job-sourcerer/README.md

 [![Job Sourcerer Prototype Screen Shot][product-screenshot]](https://github.com/palmerusaf/job-sourcerer)

-Simplify the job/internship application process by automating search, application and tracking of jobs.
+Simplify the job/internship application process by centralizing jobs/resumes in one place.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>